Ryan Coisson: Building Wealth and Managing Risk

 01:27:03.80 – Brian David Crane

-And yeah, yeah, yeah, but I think it’s also key to know your style and your temperament.
+And yeah, but I think it’s also key to know your style and your temperament.

 01:27:09.88 – Ryan Coisson

 Yeah, exactly and I think again try to really know it right?
-Because again I think if you’re ah, a serial entrepreneur starting new things all the time and you know that maybe your income or your just liquidity events are again lumpy.
-Then if you invest for income and you use some of that money for those big liquidity events to create income then it’s far more smoothed out and that can make your life a lot more easier.
-You know, Um, and again think about you know if you have children.
+Because again I think if you’re a serial entrepreneur starting new things all the time, and that maybe your income or your just liquidity events are again lumpy.
+Then if you invest for income and you use some of that money for those big liquidity events to create income, then it’s far more smoothed out and that can make your life a lot more easier.
+And again, think about if you have children.
 There’s all sorts of things that you can do.

 01:27:35.41 – Brian David Crane